How to plan radio promotions (with examples)

 b ) What you want to accomplish

-—Here is an example of thinking about your audience's needs:
+—Here is an example of thinking about your listeners' needs:

 Not everyone can afford Christmas presents.

-A relevant radio promo might be asking listeners—to share reasons why they can’t afford presents this holiday season.
+A relevant radio promotion might involve asking listeners to share reasons why they can’t afford presents this holiday season.

-Secondly, you can also use promos to accomplish your goals.
+Secondly, you can also use promos to accomplish goals.

 Promoting your radio app?